MischaU8/yumyum/tools/extend-curve_xuSIMWQ9U9A.md

-and you can use the shape attribute to change the shape of the extension add this tool to your curve workflow to enhance asset creation and plasticity
+and you can use the shape attribute to change the shape of the extension add this tool to your curve workflow to enhance asset creation in Plasticity